openpatch/scratch-for-java/README.md

 ### Hitboxes

 The default hitbox is defined by the image you have used, but you have the ability to define a custom hitbox.
-Therefore call the method `setHitbox` on the sprite you would like to modify.
+Therefore, call the method `setHitbox` on the sprite you would like to modify.
 The `setHitbox` method gets two arguments `int[] xPoints` and `int[] yPoints` these correspond to the outline out the new hitbox.
 The path will be close automatically.